Atmospheres of Rocky Exoplanets: ATMOSPHERIC ACQUISITION AND LOSS TO SPACE

 Once most \ce{H2} is lost to space, atmospheres become far more resistant to hydrodynamic escape, because the higher molecular mass increases the temperature required to achieve a given value of $\lambda$.
 For example, to achieve $\lambda = 10$ on an Earth-like planet with an \ce{O}-dominated upper atmosphere given $R=1.3 R_\oplus$, $T \sim 9300$~K would be required.
 Whether or not such high temperatures can be reached depends on radiative and conductive effects in the thermosphere.
 Some gases (particularly \ce{CO2}) are predicted to cool the thermosphere effectively \citep{lichtenegger2010aeronomical}, although even \ce{CO2} may be lost hydrodynamically from small, hot planets \citep{tian2009thermal}.
 Uncertainties in the NLTE conditions \citep{lopezpuertas2001nonLTE} in the upper atmosphere currently limit our understanding of this regime.

 On smaller planets and moons, the weaker gravity means loss of heavy species like \ce{H2O} to space can occur much more readily \citep{arnscheidt2019atmospheric}.
-Finally, at extremely high temperatures, the definition of `volatile' shifts from species such as \ce{N2} and \ce{CO2} to Na, SiO and Mg.
-Escape of these species to space is expected on extremely hot rocky planets, and may provide an explanation for the asymmetric transit profiles of some Kepler planet candidates \citep{rappaport2012possible,kang2021escaping}.
+Finally, at extremely high temperatures, the definition of volatile shifts from species such as \ce{N2} and \ce{CO2} to Na, SiO and Mg.
+Escape of these species to space is expected on extremely hot rocky planets, and could explain the asymmetric transit profiles of some Kepler planet candidates \citep{rappaport2012possible,kang2021escaping}.

 \begin{marginnote} \entry{NLTE}{non-local thermal equilibrium} \end{marginnote}